pglen/hsencfs/README.md

                             UNDER CONSTRUCTION

+  Progress:

-  Progress: some working parts DO NOT DEPLOY yet.
+  ...  some working parts DO NOT DEPLOY yet.

+  Tue 06.Jul.2021   dummy encryption intercepted, working OK

  HSENCFS is a user space encrypting file system.
 Simple to set up, seamless to use, fast, safe, secure and maintenance free.
 It will encrypt